akhalil-qa/WhatsAssistant/README.md

 3. **WhatsApp Inc.** might not allow this type of actvities in their platform, Thus, any usage of thi script will be under your personal liability and I'll not have any liabilites of any damages that might occur to eith WhatsApp, as a company, or yourself.

-## Screenshots
+## Demonstration Video
-Check the below demonstration video.
+Check out the demonstration video: [Demo Video](https://streamable.com/71gef).